Welcome to Year 5

 Persuasive letter from Carl Denham

-We will be creating our extended writing through our topic of 'The Victorians' giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the afore mentioned varying genres.
+We will be creating our extended writing through our topic of 'The Victorians' giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the previously mentioned varying genres.

 These opportunities form an interesting and varied list of exciting opportunites to write and I will endeavour to keep writing opportunities as interesting as possible.